chfoo/cobbletext/README.md

 For prebuilt libraries, check the Releases section in the GitHub repository.
 Prebuilt libraries might not always work.
 Check the troubleshooting section for details.

-Note that on Windows, using the C++ API requires static linking at this time.

 On macOS, please define `COBBLETEXT_NO_UCHAR_H`.

 ### Prepare context